sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 topics: ["Files", "Linux", "Tutorials"]
 ---

-# Everything You Ever Wanted to Know About Linux File Permissions

 ### What is a bit? 🔢

 Let's start off simple.
 What is a bit?
 A bit is a single unit of information.
 In binary, a bit can take the forms 1 or 0.